 The labia majora are the outer lips of the vaginal opening, comprising of fatty and supportive tissue covered by hair bearing skin.
 The labia majora do not have increased nerve endings or specialized blood engorgement tissue as that in the labia minora or vagina, and therefore do not have a direct effect contributing to sexual function.
 However, the labia majora are visually prominent – being too large, saggy or wrinkly obviously affects the aesthetics of the vaginal area.
-There are specific procedures to enhance the look of the labia majora using labioplasty, depending on the specific concerns.
+There are specific techniques to enhance the look of the labia majora, depending on the specific concerns.

 This usually happens with age and after childbirth.
 However, one can be born with such problem or notice such concern after weight loss.
 The solution is reduction labiaplasty (labioplasty) of the labia majora.

 This usually happens after childbirth, menopause or significant weight loss.
 Enhancement labiaplasty (labioplasty) of the labia majora can be performed to correct this specific concern.
 The skin wrinkles or defects can be addressed simply by injecting dermal fillers.
 For a more permanent solution, small volume free fat graft transfer can be performed using the micro-cannula technique along with PRP (platelet rich plasma) to enhance the graft take, to enhance the volume of the labia majora and to reduce the wrinkled appearance.
 This is done under local anesthesia.

 Please view the following presentation by Dr. Lau regarding labioplasty minora, majora, and clitoral hood reduction:

 A: Using plastic surgery principles and placing the incision in a strategic position, the visibility of the incision line can be minimized.
 Proper plastic surgery closure of the incision gives the optimal topographic aesthetic result.